 The NBA Today

 As you can see, the introduction of certain iconic players is what has changed basketball the most over the years.
-Jordan’s era remains the most popular, mainly since he was really the first basketball superstar we had ever seen.
+Jordan’s era remains the most popular.
+He was really the first basketball superstar.
 He had clothing lines, shoe lines, movie deals, and too many product endorsements to count.
 But as he grew older, new players such as Bryant and Lebron took over and the game was never the same.
 These days, basketball still remains one of the most popular major sports.
-However, for many fans, the Jordan years are still considered the golden era of basketball.
+However, for many fans, the Jordan years are still the golden era of basketball.

 When Was Basketball Invented?

-Basketball was invented back in 1891 by a man named James Naismith.
+Basketball was invented in 1891.
+James Naismith invented it.
 He created the basis of what basketball is today, with many of the same rules still in effect, although how the game is played has changed over the decades.
 To learn more, click here to read my article on the history of basketball.

 Who Was the Biggest Player in Basketball History?

-The answer to this question is debatable.
-Some fans will immediately say Wilt Chamberlain, while others will argue that Michael Jordan is the player that brought the organization to world fame with his movies, shoe line, and product endorsements.
-Younger fans will swear Kobe Bryant is the biggest basketball legend of all time.
+The answer to this question is debatable even though some fans will immediately say Wilt Chamberlain, while others will argue that Michael Jordan is the player that brought the organization to world fame with his movies, shoe line, and product endorsements.
+However, Younger fans will swear Kobe Bryant is the biggest basketball legend of all time.
 While it’s true that each of these major players changed the world of basketball, Michael Jordan was probably the most successful.
-Despite the fact that he’s retired, basketball fans of every age know who he is as he continues to take part in the sport on some level and has produced his popular Air Jordan shoe line, year after year.
+He’s retired. basketball fans of every age admire him.
+He continues to take part in the sport on some level.
+Also, produced his popular Air Jordan shoe line, year after year.

-As you can see, there have been several major players in the game that changed how we play basketball today, and really, what has made the NBA the success it is.
+As you can see, Major Events in Basketball History have given several major players in the game.
+They changed how we play basketball today, and really, what has made the NBA the success it is?
 Each decade has seen the rise of many important stars who have been part of major events in basketball history.
 From Wilt Chamberlain and Magic Johnson to Kobe Bryant and Lebron James, these superstars have continued to keep the game alive, inspiring millions of people all over the world.